Jean-Honoré Fragonard: Biography

-Reputation
+Legacy

-For half a century or more Fragonard was so completely ignored that Wilhelm Lübke's 1873 art history volume omits mention of his name.
+For half a century or more, Fragonard was so completely ignored that Wilhelm Lübke's 1873 art history volume omits mention of his name.
 Later re-evaluations have re-identified his position among the all-time masters of French painting.
 The influence of his handling of local colour and expressive, confident brushstroke on the Impressionists (particularly his grand niece, Berthe Morisot, and Renoir) is undoubtable.
 Fragonard's paintings, alongside those of François Boucher, seem to sum up an era.

 One of Fragonard's most renowned paintings is The Swing, also known as The Happy Accidents of the Swing (its original title), an oil painting in the Wallace Collection in London.
-It is considered to be one of the masterpieces of the rococo era, and is Fragonard's best known work.
+It is considered to be one of the masterpieces of the rococo era, and is Fragonard's best-known work.
 The painting portrays a young gentleman concealed in the bushes, observing a lady on swing being pushed by her spouse, who is standing in the background, hidden in the shadows, as he is unaware of the affair.
 As the lady swings forward, the young man gets a glimpse under her dress.

 According to Charles Collé's memoirs a young nobleman had requested this portrait of his mistress seated on a swing.
 He asked first Gabriel François Doyen to make this painting of him and his mistress.
 Not comfortable with this frivolous work, Doyen refused and passed on the commission to Fragonard.